GameFoundry/bsf/Documentation/Manuals/docs/00_User/11_Particles/02_particleEvolers.md

 auto evolver = ParticleSize::create(desc);
 ~~~~~~~~~~~~~

-# Color over lifetime {#particleEvolvers_b}
+# Color over lifetime
 Modifies the particle color over the particle lifetime.

-Represented with the @ref bs::ParticleColor "ParticleColor" and initialization options provided through @ref bs::PARTICLE_COLOR_DESC "PARTICLE_COLOR_DESC".
+Represented with the @bs::ParticleColor and initialization options provided through @bs::PARTICLE_COLOR_DESC.

-Color is provided through @ref bs::PARTICLE_COLOR_DESC::color "PARTICLE_COLOR_DESC::color" in the form of a **ColorDistribution**, and is the only available property for this evolver.
+Color is provided through @bs::PARTICLE_COLOR_DESC::color in the form of a **ColorDistribution**, and is the only available property for this evolver.

 ~~~~~~~~~~~~~{.cpp}
 // Fades from white to black over the particle's lifetime